leaf-web/leaf.js/docs/api/controls/ListRepeaterControl.md

 # leaf.ListRepeaterControl

-Repeat through each model in a JSON file, and replace double-brackets with values.
+Repeat through each model in a List, and replace double-brackets with values.

 ----------------------------------------------------------------------